Open the way app

 TSA Wait Times | www.way.com/msp/tsa-wait-times |

-Terminals 1 and 2 are approximately 3 miles distant by vehicle and are not connected by any walkways.
+Terminals 1 and 2 are approximately 3 miles distant and are not connected by any walkways.
 To go between terminals, travelers must take the METRO Blue Line light rail transit service, which stops at both terminals.

-The travel between the terminals is free.
+Travel between the terminals is free.
 However, travelers can also use the Blue Line north or south for a fee to continue their journey.

 MSP has several train/tram systems that transport people around the airport.